-I have two overarching goals for the course: the first is to give you the ability to describe world history since 1500 in terms of its main eras or periods.
+I have three overarching goals for the course: the first is to help you develop the ability to describe world history since 1500 in terms of its main eras or periods.
 Many of you can do this for US history, for example.
-You probably know periods like the Colonial and Revolutionary Era; Early Republic and Ante-Bellum Period; Civil War; Gilded and Progressive Age; Great Depression and World War II; Cold War and the Great Society, etc. And you might be able to describe some of the specific historical events and trends within those periods.
-You might even be able to make a similar list for the history of Western Europe.
-By the end of this class I aim for you to be able to describe the main eras of world history and to be able to name some of the critical events that lead historians to assign those labels.
+You probably know periods like the Colonial and Revolutionary Era, the Early Republic and Ante-Bellum Period, etc. By the end of this class I aim for you to be able to describe the main eras of world history and to be able to name some of the critical events that lead historians to assign those labels.

-The second goal is to give you an understanding of the reasons why history is multi-centric.
+The second goal is to help you understand the reasons why historians regard world history as multi-centric.
 There is no single region, not even Western Europe, that can be seen as the single driving force in world history.
 I'll ask you to explain how environmental factors, cultural contact, and economic forces explain the changing role of different regions [China, Europe, the Middle East, etc.] in world history.
-The Chinese historian Robert Marks and the religious historian Karen Armstrong will introduce us to the idea that civilization was not invented in Europe and that there was nothing inevitable about the great global power held by the U.S. and its Western European allies at the beginning of the 21st century.